rahil627/my-programming-stuff/langs/programming-languages.md

 #### compiles to a "native binary" executable
 **Haxe**
-  - my favorite general-use systems language: simple 'n clean, *light-feeling*--feels like a scripting language!, **more powerful than C#**, but without all the *heaviness* of it, **feeling more like ruby: expressive**, just *siiiick*, **garbage collector depends on the target**, low-key best language of all-time
+  - my favorite general-use systems language: simple 'n clean, *light-feeling*--feels like a scripting language!, **more powerful than C#**, but without all the *heaviness* of it, **feeling more like a cross between actionscript and ruby: expressive**, just *siiiick*, **garbage collector depends on the target**, low-key best language of all-time
   - **made for games!**
-  - frameworks include: NME, Heaps, OpenFL (now feels like it's stuck woth too much Flash baggage..), HaxeFlixel, HaxePunk, Kha; all of them are basically an i/o base **to create basically *anything*, cross-platform**.
+  - frameworks include: NME, Heaps, OpenFL (now feels like it's stuck with too much Flash baggage..), HaxeFlixel, HaxePunk, Kha; all of them are basically an i/o base **to create basically *anything*, cross-platform**.
 In addition, there's HaxeUI, coconut, and bindings for React and React Native for cross-platform UI, along with bindings for other stuff, like RayLib and Unreal.
   - like C#, it has many contemporary features: anonymous functions, local functions, ADTs, properties, etc. and even a macro system (not sure if C# has this...), but it's not nearly as exhaustive as C#, making it more tolerable for a mortal, and a little less flexible, which can actually be good, as you can focus more on writing as opposed to thinking which C# feature to use here, and making code easier to read too (try reading the code of a pro C# user!)
     - also has **macros** that are much more powerful than anything C# has
     - also like Ruby, it feels very *Linux-y*, where **everything is a simple text file**, including the build file (this is a major difference in feeling to C#, as it can feel like you must edit stuff in VS's gui, or even Unity's gui.
 In Haxe, **everything can be done by simple text editing**, no gui software necessary)
   - maybe the first major language with **cross-platform** in mind?
+(2005 vs 2011 Dart)
   - has all of the features of ruby (container filters, anonymous functions, etc.) plus more, but comes with a *much much* faster compiler, making Ruby feel rather obsolete, and just surviving off of it's libraries and community
   - **_incredible_ compilation options: compile to nearly any other language (including C, which can then be compiled again by optmized-compiler LLVM to reach near-C speeds, or to use C libraries, or to build in C for iOS/consoles/embedded devices, and javascript, to be run in a browser or to use pop javascript libraries or to compile to Node.js, and Java, to build for Android, and to bytecode which is then run by a VM (Neko [old VM?], HashLink [current VM]), itself with two options: HL/JIT and HL/C**, one for faster compilation speed and one for optimized run-time speed *whoa...*
   - auto-generate bindings for libs in many languages